anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 - Install and run firewall software where applicable

 #### 6.3.2.7 Vulnerability Detection and Prevention
-- Implement DoS (Denial of Service) projection where applicable
+- Implement DoS (Denial of Service) protection where applicable
 - Ensure logging and alerting is actively running
 - Run host-based scanning and fix all findings per vulnerability severity
 - Run network-based scanning and fix all findings per vulnerability severity